charanr1012/Gifter-bot/README.md

 # GR-bot

-Gifter: Your Personal Gift Recommendation Chatbot 🎁
+Gifter: gift recommender chat bot

 Finding the perfect gift just got easier with Gifty.
 Simple, direct, and to the point, Gifty provides personalized gift suggestions for any occasion and recipient.
 Whether it's a birthday, anniversary, holiday, or just because, let Gifty help you discover the ideal present with ease.
 Start chatting and find the perfect gift today!